 Polycrilic is a good step to use when you are working with some rough wood.
 It is essentially a sealant so it will help seal up and little cracks your paint my sneak into and run.
 I usually brush on a coat or two of polycrilic before I lay a stencil down on rough barn wood.
 However, it’s rather pointless to add the extra drying time to a project that has a smooth surface that your stencil will work brilliantly.

 Also, in case you’re wondering the difference between polycrilic and polyurethane.
-I almost always prefer polycrilic as it is water-based for easy clean up and I usually get the spray version of it at Home Depot.
+I almost always prefer polycrilic as it is water-based for easy clean up.
+I usually hit everything with a quick coat of spray polycrilic first to make sure I don’t smudge my paint.
 Dries fast and almost invisible.
 I only use polyurethane for outdoor-specific signs.

 Dry time is key to making sure your base coat isn’t harmed by your stencil.
 This is the easiest, most hands-off step to any project but also the hardest to abide by.
 Whether it is because you’re in a time crunch for a client or you’re just one impatient little nit… it’s so hard to keep yourself from applying a stencil to that pretty new blank.
 Just don’t do it.
 Let it dry and I promise it will save you time- again, speaking from experience here.
 If you’re using stain, make sure to go by the manufacturer instructions before applying your stencil or any poly.